javirandor/passgpt/README.md

 ## Generate passwords using our pre-trained model
 You can download our pre-trained models from HuggingFace.
 These are curated versions of the models reported in the original paper.
 Vocabulary size was reduced and training was optimized.
 Results are expected to be slightly better.

 You can access without limitations PassGPT trained on passwords with at most 10 characters [here](https://huggingface.co/javirandor/passgpt-10characters/).
-The version trained on passwords with at most 16 characters require approval, and it can be found [here](https://huggingface.co/javirandor/passgpt-16characters/).
+The version trained on passwords with at most 16 characters requires research approval by our team, and it can be found [here](https://huggingface.co/javirandor/passgpt-16characters/).

 You can then use this simple code to generate `NUM_GENERATIONS` passwords with our pre-trained models.
 It can even run on CPU!
 To scale up your generations, you can use [`generate_passwords.py`](https://github.com/javirandor/passgpt/blob/main/src/generate_passwords.py).